rancher/dartboard/terraform/main/openstack/README.md

 ## Not yet implemented
 Octavia (loadbalancer) server nodes.
 Currently, floating IPs are attached to the first server node only.

-This set of Terraform files has been tested so far on the OVHcloud OpenStack implementation.
+This set of OpenTofu files has been tested so far on the OVHcloud OpenStack implementation.

 ## Usage